openid/sharedsignals/openid-caep-1_0.md

 principal

-> REQUIRED, JSON string: representing the principal entity involved in the observed risk event, as identified by the transmitter.
+> REQUIRED, JSON string: representing the principal entity involved in the observed risk event, as identified by the Transmitter.
 The subject principal can be one of the following entities USER, DEVICE, SESSION, TENANT, ORG_UNIT, GROUP, or any other entity as defined in Section 2 of {{SSF}}.
 This claim identifies the primary subject associated with the event, and helps to contextualize the